Leave the content distribution to us! Try the J-Stream CDN

 TOP menu screen > CDN host list screen

-> Click "Settings" from the "Basic Information" item, which now has a more readable name.
+> Click "Settings" from the "Basic Information" item, which now has a more user-friendly name.

-From the "FQDN" tab, note down the FQDN displayed in the "CNAME Information" section.
+From the "FQDN" tab, note down the FQDN displayed in the "CNAME Information" field.

-Enter this information into the CNAME settings on your DNS server, and the simple setup will be complete.
+Enter this into the CNAME setting on your DNS server, and the simple setup is complete.

 Check it from your browser

-Connect to your content server (blog, personal site, etc.) from your web browser and
+Connect to your content server (blog, personal website, etc.) from your web browser and

 open the developer mode provided by your browser.
-In Chrome, you can access it by pressing the F12 key.
+In Chrome, you can do this by pressing the F12 key.

-Click on the image file displayed in the "Name" field from the "Network" menu, and
+Clicking on the image file displayed in the "Name" column of the "Network" menu

-the header information (labeled "Headers") will be displayed on the right.
+will output the header information (labeled "Headers") on the right.

-If the image is cached on J-Stream's CDN, the "via" field in the "Response Headers" column will be displayed as JSTCDN
+If it is cached on J-Stream's CDN, the "via" field in the "Response Headers" column JSTCDNwill display

-I'm a Chrome user, so I apologize to users of other browsers, but
+I apologize to users of other browsers, as I am a Chrome user, but

-I think other browsers also have their own developer modes, so please check them out for yourself.
+I believe other browsers also have some kind of developer mode, so please check them out yourselves.

 summary

-A CDN is a service that responds directly to end-user requests for web content, enabling fast and secure content delivery.
+A Content Delivery Network (CDN) is a service that directly responds to end-user requests for web content, enabling fast and secure content delivery.

-J-Stream's CDNext offers a 30-day trial period for each account.
+J-Stream's CDNext offers a 30-day trial period per account.

-If you would like to continue using the service, please contact us via the admin page!
+If you wish to continue using the service, please contact us through the management screen page!

-Thank you so much for reading this far.
+Thank you so much for watching this far.

 That's all!